Abhidnya05/Project1Group1/README.md

 **Description:**

 In this project, we will analyse the footfall of each city council area and compare it with each area's house and apartment sales.

-* We took a look at the different usage of public transport system which include train, trams and buses across melbourne.
-* Analysed the footfall of the 3 transportation systems *
+Separting the different modes of transport and investigating specifically into trains to hopefully identify if there is a trend between the footfall and sales of houses/apartments in Melbourne.
+A deeper dive into the housing data will be used to identify other possible influence over the sales accross Melbourne.

 ### Data Sources

 The project will draw its main data from the Department of Transport and Planning under the Government of Victoria.